prakharrathi25/Multithreaded-Sorting/README.md

 * Sorting_thread(): This function uses an insertion sort method to sort the subarray that is passed to it.
 The function takes three arguments passed t it through a single data structure called parameters.

-    1. start: starting index of the subarray
+    1. *start*: starting index of the subarray
-    2. end: ending index of the subarray
+    2. *end*: ending index of the subarray
-    3. order: 0 for ascending and 1 for descending.
+    3. *order*: 0 for ascending and 1 for descending.

 * Merging_thread(): This function merges the subarrays that have been provided to it.
 The function takes three arguments passed t it through a single data structure called parameters.

-    1. start: starting index of the subarray
+    1. *start*: starting index of the subarray
-    2. end: ending index of the subarray
+    2. *end*: ending index of the subarray
-    3. order: 0 for ascending and 1 for descending.
+    3. *order*: 0 for ascending and 1 for descending.

 Three threads are created: two sorting_threads and one merging_thread.
 The threads are created using the pthread_create function().